gaohoward/arkmq-examples/operator/prometheus/README.md

-# ArtemisCloud Operator Example - Prometheus Plugin
+# ActiveMQ Artemis Operator Example - Prometheus Plugin

-This example demonstrates how to use [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) to collect metrics from brokers deployed by the artemiscloud operator.
+This example demonstrates how to use [Prometheus Operator](https://github.com/prometheus-operator/prometheus-operator) to collect metrics from brokers deployed by the operator.

 This example is for demonstration purpose only and is not intended to be used in a real productization environment.